Updated March 25, 2019: You may have heard that life insurance is not an investment.

 You might be thinking that despite all the negatives, the important thing is you’ll at least have the insurance option when you’re old, but it’s honestly not necessary for most people.
 Life insurance is a valuable income replacement option if you die and your family still has a mortgage, college, and other big expenses to worry about.
 When you’re in your 50s, 60s, and 70s, you don’t have as many of these expenses, so you’re paying for protection that has no practical use.

-So what’s the better alternative?
+So, what’s the better alternative?

 First, get a term life insurance policy that provides the coverage your family needs while still being affordable.

 The next step is a little harder.
 Remember how people are bad at investing?
 It’s important to educate them so it can be better.
 Nowadays, it’s not too hard to save money.
 Automate investing in workplace 401(k)s and IRAs.
 Use low-fee index funds at places like Vanguard for a simple, cheap way to invest.
 Heck, use an app like Acorns or Stash to save even more money.
+Here's our review of these popular investing apps.

 In the end, "buy term and invest the difference" is still the best option for most people.
 Using life insurance as an investment gets you a mediocre life insurance product and a mediocre investment product.
 A little education about better investment options can go a long way in making better investment choices.